eebeohar/eebeohar/README.md

-- 👋 Hi, I’m @eebeohar
+- 👋 Hi, I’m Eeshan
 - 👀 I’m interested in physics and machine learning
 - 💞️ I’m looking to collaborate on physics-oriented data analysis projects
 - 📫 How to reach me: eeshan.beohar@gmail.com